 In 2003 the Friends resolved that as part of their efforts they would launch a project to enhance New Walk with a series of sculptures, plaques and other commemorations of famous people connected with the City and the County.
 The idea was to improve the look of New Walk, create points of interest on it for pedestrians, act as a linear history lesson for schoolchildren and promote tourism.

 The Friends anticipated that this could take up to 30 or 40 years because of the obvious difficulties of such a project, particularly the cost.
 In 2003 there were only two statues on New Walk, those of Robert Hall and John Biggs.
-However, the past 15 years have seen, in chronological order, the erection of The Clicker, The Clothier and Concerto with, in 2018, the expected completion of The Writers’ Pavement.
+However, the past 15 years have seen, in chronological order, the erection of The Clicker, The Clothier and Concerto.
+In 2020, the Friends completed the latest effort of The Writers’ Pavement.
 Details of all of these are included below for your information.

 Robert Hall’s statue, which is made of 9 feet of white Sicilian marble on a 12 feet pedestal of polished granite, stands on the south side of De Montfort Square.
 It was designed by John Birnie Philip and unveiled in 1871.